-- Check to make sure there are flowers in your school's Nativars garden.
-(If not, use the video clips of pollinators visiting plants for the data collection. - Assign plant nicknames to each plant in the Budburst Nativars garden to differentiate among replicates of the same plant type.
-For instance, the three replicates of black-eyed Susan 'American Gold Rush' could be nicknamed "Gold Rush 1," "Gold Rush 2," and "Gold Rush 3."
+- Assign plant nicknames to each plant in the Budburst Nativars garden to differentiate among replicates of the same plant type.
+For instance, the three replicates of black-eyed Susan 'American Gold Rush' could be nicknamed "Gold Rush 1", "Gold Rush 2", and "Gold Rush 3".
 If desired, make tags to attach to the plants or a map to label plants with their nicknames.
-A day or two before, or the day of, determine if plants are flowering in the Budburst Nativars garden. - Print Pollinator Observation Sheets (aka data sheets) (one for each student), the Pollinator ID Guide (one for every student group).
+A day or two before, or the day of, determine if plants are flowering in the Budburst Nativars garden. - Print Pollinator Observation Data Sheets (one for each student) and the Pollinator ID Guide (one for every student group).
 Gather materials.
 Review background.